Wolkabout/WolkConnect-Cpp/examples/full_feature_set/README.md

 ```cpp
 wolk->publishActuatorStatus("ACTUATOR_REFERENCE_ONE ");
 ```
-This will invoke the ActuationStatusProvider to read the actuator status, and publish actuator status.
+This will invoke the `ActuationStatusProvider` to read the actuator status,
+and publish actuator status.

 **Publish device configuration to platform:**
 ```cpp
 wolk->publishConfiguration();
 ```
+This will invoke the `ConfigurationProvider` to read the device's configuration options,
+and publish them.

-**Publishing events:**
+**Adding events:**
 ```cpp
 wolk->addAlarm("ALARM_REF", true);
 ```